demigecko/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image, and the code is in the 3 session.
+I used a combination of color thresholds and binray opertaion to generate a binary image, and the code is in the 5 session.

 1. Import  images in BGR space by  `cv2.imread()`, it is important to distinguish this from `cv2.imread`, which is in RGB space.
 2. Use `cv2.split()` to separeate three channels into (b, g, r) accordingly.
 Alternatively `b=img[:,:,0],g=img[:,:,1],r=img[:,:,2]`.
 > In [OpenCV-Python Tutorials](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_core/py_basic_ops/py_basic_ops.html?highlight=split) :
 > cv2.split() is a costly operation (in terms of time), so only use it if necessary.
 Numpy indexing is much more efficient and should be used if possible.
-3. The trick is to detect the yellow lanes and white lanes without involing the impact of shaow or other features.
+3. The trick is to detect the yellow lanes and white lanes without involving the impact of shaow or other features.
     Yelow is the combination of the similar amount of *Red* and *Green*, but no *Blue*, so c1 is a true-and-false image array based on  the following threshold  `(b < 120) & (r > 140) & (g > 140)`,  define `binary_1[c1]=1`
     White is the combination of the same aomnut of *Red*, *Green*, and *Blue*, so c2 is a true-and-false image array based on the following threhold  `c2 = (b > 180) & (r > 180) & (g > 180)` define `binary_2[c2]=1`
 4. then I combined binray_1 and binary_2 by `bitwise_or()` that compute the bit-wise OR of two arrays element-wise.